Skip to Content

 Instructions

-1. Make sure your skin is fully clean and cut into pieces small enough to fit in a cooking pot.
+• Ensure your skin is clean and cut into small pieces to fit in a cooking pot.
 Place all the skin into the cooking pot and cover with water.
-On top of the skin, you’re going to cook, place some heavy pot to make sure the skin is always submerged in the water while cooking.
+On top of the skin you're going to cook, place a heavy pot to ensure the skin is permanently submerged in the water while cooking.
+Cook for about an hour.

-6. Once all the skin is dehydrated, collect them all from the sheets and place them either in a jar or a bowl for later.
+• Once all the skin is dehydrated, collect them from the sheets and place them in a jar or a bowl for later.

-7. For deep frying, prepare a cooking pot with oil and switch the heat on.
-Once the oil is fully heated one by one submerges the sticks of dry skin into the oil.
-It is advisable to use Tongs to make sure the skin doesn’t fully twist.
+• Prepare a cooking pot with oil and switch the heat on for deep frying.
+Once the oil is fully heated, one by one, submerge the sticks of dry skin into the oil.
+It is advisable to use Tongs to make sure the skin doesn't fully twist.

-9. Prepare a glass container where you placed 2 tablespoons of sugar substitute and 2 tablespoons of cinnamon.
-Mix it together and one by one coat every single pork rind in the mixture.
+• When all the churros are deep-fried and still warm, it is advisable to coat them straight away; otherwise, the sweet mixture will not stick to the skin.
+Prepare a glass container where you add two tablespoons of sugar and two tablespoons of cinnamon.
+Mix it, and one by one, coat every single pork rind in the mixture.

 Notes

-• It is also needed to cook the skin so your churros will puff up much more as they would normally do without cooking.
+• Cooking – Please do not skip the cooking step, as this is important for the skin to get soft, and you can cut the extra fat quickly.
+It is also needed to cook the skin, so your churros will puff up much more as they would not generally without cooking.

 If you are still looking for some Low Carb products, visit our recommended site on Amazon, which we participate in as affiliates.
 Just click on the image below and all will be revealed.